Handling large GeoJSON files in Leafmap without browser lag

 Production-Ready Optimization Pipeline

 The following Streamlit-compatible pipeline demonstrates how to preprocess, cache, and render large spatial datasets without triggering client-side lag.
-It uses geopandas for topology-aware simplification and Leafmap’s built-in optimization flags.
+It uses geopandas for topology-aware simplification and writes a simplified GeoJSON file that Leafmap reads from disk.
 This approach aligns with best practices for Folium & Leafmap Integration in production environments.

 import streamlit as st